Microck/nagrom/README.md

 ### how it works

-nagrom acts as a "logic engine." it doesn't just chat. when you ask it to verify something, it goes through a pipeline:
+nagrom acts as a logic engine. when you ask it to verify something, it goes through a pipeline:

-1.  **intent classification:** figures out if you are asking for a fact check or just trying to write a poem.
+1.  **intent classification:** figures out if you are asking for a fact check or just trying to prompt inject.
 2.  **extraction:** pulls out the claims, dates, and entities.
 3.  **retrieval:** looks for sources based on a trust tier (tier 1 is reuters/snopes, tier 4 is twitter).
 4.  **synthesis:** compares sources against internal knowledge. external evidence wins.